Want tips to stop cyberbullying? Check out our tips exclusive for teens and parents.

 10. Practice digital resilience

 Build your resilience and emotional strength to withstand cyberbullying.
 Surround yourself with positive influences and supportive friends.
-Engage in activities that boost your confidence and self-esteem, both online and offline.
+Engage in online and offline activities that boost your confidence and self-esteem.

 11. Educate yourself about online safety